Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 For example, if you theme your Sunday School after a "forest" --you can come up with some fun-sounding workshops, but then each room has to take on some aspect of a forest.
 And your forest can become "your new beige."
 And what if 2 years later you want to turn one room into a beach-themed space?
 (Better yet, how about beach AND forest?)

 "Forest" themes can be expensive too, whereas "beach" themes are easy to achieve because beach gear is cheap and easy to find.

 You might be better off with a BROAD THEME, such as, "outdoor spaces" rather than theme-ing your space narrowly as a "forest" or "sea."
 Better to stick with a broad "trek" or "journey" theme, than to narrowly theme all your workshops with a single story "Ark" theme, or "Galilee" theme.
 You'll simply have MORE OPTIONS and IDEAS and MATERIALS to choose from when you broadly theme your workshops and space.

 5. Some themes can be more expensive than others for the entire Sunday School or a particular workshop.

-For example, its more labor intensive to theme your Games workshop as a location in "Jerusalem" vs making it look like a Bible study room with gameshow supplies.
+For example, it's more labor-intensive to theme your Games workshop as a location in "Jerusalem" vs making it look like a Bible study room with gameshow supplies.
 Temple murals and faux pillars take time and money.
 Update: I recently started redesigning a computer lab along the lines of a "beach" shack because beach-y items are everywhere and really cheap.

-And some workshops decor ideas are so good, they don't need to fit an overall theme or need a fancy name.
+Some workshops decor ideas are so good, they don't need to fit an overall theme or need a fancy name.
 This church below designed their computer lab like a space ship because they were in Houston, the home of Mission Control.